jarusll/the-logs/index.md

 Fixed nav background on mobile.
 The color glitch out on firefox because of vendor css props.
 I'll just use postcss to even everything out.

+Wrote about Kadane's algorithm for linear time subarray sum.
+Looked at Manacher's algorithm for longest palindrome.

+1 medium problem a day and a solution post is good enough.
+Tomorrow's plan is to integrate the artworks on site and cronify builds.

 # 2022-05-30

 Dark mode with invert hack integrated.